rsbivand/ectqg19-workshop/README.md

 - Provide an introduction to software for static and interactive visualization, especially maps in Python and R

-- Provide an introduction to the R **reticulate** package for running Python from R

 ### Aims (afternoon)

-Selections of (to be supplemented)

 - Provide an overview of tools for exploratory spatial data analysis in Python and R

-- Provide an overview of tools for spatial regression in Python and R - maximum likelihood, GMM, Bayesian
+- Provide an overview of tools for spatial regression in Python and R

-- Provide an overview of tools for spatial multilevel modelling in Python and R

-- Provide an overview of tools for network modelling in Python and R
+- Provide an overview of tools interoperability between Python and R, including the R **reticulate** package for running Python from R

 ### Target audience